eddyerburgh/notes/docs/compilers/parsing.md

 Ambiguous grammars are bad since they leave the meaning of the program undefined.

 One way to remove ambiguity is to rewrite grammar unambiguously.
 Another approach is to use disambiguating declarations.
-The most popular forms are associativity declarations and precedence declarations, e.g., to declare left associativity in bison: `%left +`.
+The most popular forms are associativity declarations and precedence declarations, e.g. to declare left associativity in bison: `%left +`.

 ### LL grammar

-An **LL(k) grammar** is a grammar that can be parsed by an LL parser with k tokens of lookahead. e.g., LL(1) grammar can be parsed by an LL parser with 1 token lookahead.
+An **LL(k) grammar** is a grammar that can be parsed by an LL parser with k tokens of lookahead. e.g. LL(1) grammar can be parsed by an LL parser with 1 token lookahead.

 An LL parser is a top-down parser that parses from left to right, constructing a left-most derivation.